Amaan4421/YTunes/README.md

 # Technical Information

 # yt-dlp
-AudioPlayer utilizes yt-dlp, a powerful and flexible fork of youtube-dl, for efficient YouTube video and audio extraction. yt-dlp enhances the app’s ability to fetch high-quality audio streams and manage various video formats, improving your overall streaming experience.
+YTunes utilizes yt-dlp, a powerful and flexible fork of youtube-dl, for efficient YouTube video and audio extraction. yt-dlp enhances the app’s ability to fetch high-quality audio streams and manage various video formats, improving your overall streaming experience.

 # Chaquopy
 The app integrates Python code into the Java-based Android application using Chaquopy, version 15.0.0.
 Chaquopy is a plugin that enables Python and Java interoperability, making it easier to incorporate Python libraries and scripts into your Android project.
 This setup enhances the app’s functionality and provides a robust solution for complex processing tasks.